Best ways for visitors to pay

 Overseas transaction fees or charges may apply for non-UK cards.

-If you don't have a contactless payment card or a Visitor Oyster card, you can get a standard Oyster card in London.
+You can get a standard Oyster card in London if you don't have a contactless card or device, or a Visitor Oyster card.
 You pay £5 and then add pay as you go credit or a Travelcard to pay for your journeys.

 You can get an Oyster card from:

-Pay as you go with daily capping is cheaper than buying a Day Travelcard when you travel in Zones 1-9.
+Pay as you go with daily capping is cheaper than buying a Day Travelcard when you travel in London Zones 1-9.

 Children under five travel free with a fare-paying adult.

 If your child is under 11, they can travel free on:

 - Tube, DLR, London Overground, TfL Rail and some National Rail services.
 They must be travelling with an adult who is using pay as you go, or has a valid ticket (excluding Group Day Travelcards).
 Up to four children per adult

 If your child is 11-15 years old, you can ask a member of staff to set a Young Visitor discount on an Oyster or Visitor Oyster card.
 This allows them to get 50% off adult-rate pay as you go fares, for up to 14 days.